All Saints’ Tudeley

 Dr Jonathan Sacks, the Chief Rabbi, in his preface to Chagall Glass at Chichester and Tudeley (edited by Prof Paul Foster and available from All Saints' Church or from Chichester Cathedral bookshop) says:

 "The concept that Art can add spirituality is something that goes to the core of all religions ...

 [Marc Chagall's stained glass] can but serve to enhance the spirituality of the beautiful surroundings in which they are placed, advance the fervour with which the Almighty is worshipped, and increase the devotion of those coming under the inspiration of Chagall's divinely-inspired talent."

 One of the wonders of the Tudeley windows is that they are at eye level: one can go right up to them and see the marks of Chagall's hands.
-He would scratch and mark his windows right up to the final stage of making - and sometimes even after they were installed.
+He would scratch and mark his windows right up to the final stage of making - some say even after they were installed.
 This distinguishes the Tudeley windows from most of his other stained glass, which tends to be high up and hard to see (although Sarrebourg is another exception).

 * Despite some claims to the contrary, Tudeley really IS the only church in the world to have all its windows decorated by Chagall.
 The other contenders are the Hadassah Medical Centre in Jerusalem - but this is of course not a church, but a synagogue - and Le Saillant, Limousin, France, which is a chapel.